 - Pricing: Subscription-based.

 - Monarch: Sleek design with a focus on long-term goals.
-It auto-sorts your transactions to save time.
+It automatically categorizes transactions to save time.

 - Cons: Subscription-based; can be pricey.